prev Quote of NOVEMBER 14 next

 Quote

 “About ten o’clock we arrived at Barret’s-chapel. . . .
 In this chapel, in the midst of a forest, I had a noble congregation. . . .
-After the sermon, a plain robust man came up to me in the pulpit, and kissed me: I though it could be no other than Mr. Asbury, and I was not deceived. . . .
+After the sermon, a plain robust man came up to me in the pulpit, and kissed me: I thought it could be no other than Mr. Asbury, and I was not deceived. . . .
 After dining, in company with eleven of our preachers, at our sister Barret’s, about a mile from the chapel; Mr. Asbury and I had a private conversation concerning the future management of our affairs in America.”

 Source